PacktPublishing/The-Kaggle-Book-2nd-Edition/Chapter_15/README.md

-# Creating Your Portfolio of Projects and Ideas
+# Chapter 15: Creating Your Portfolio of Projects and Ideas

-This chapter explores ways you can stand out by showcasing your work on Kaggle itself and other sites in an appropriate way.
+This chapter discusses leveraging competition efforts to build a strong professional portfolio.
+A portfolio should be a specifically engineered sample of your best work on Kaggle, not just all public notebooks.
+Recommended content includes solutions for ranking, EDA, tutorials, or fresh model implementations from papers.
+It strongly recommends using Kaggle Notebooks and Kaggle Datasets to showcase working solutions, but also encourages maintaining an online presence beyond Kaggle via **GitHub, personal blogs, or publications like Medium and Dev.to**, as these are more routinely used by recruiters.